SENSEI-insitu/SENSEI/miniapps/newton/README.md

 solar system with a number of of planets of varying masses at randomly chosen locations.
 A sun sized body is placed at the center of the domain.

+Unlike other miniapps, this one requires you to build the project with `ENABLE_SENSEI` turned on; the python script must be able to import the sensei module.
+(The other mini-apps will run a fixed, non-configurable analysis when `ENABLE_SENSEI` is off.)

 ## Command line options
 ```bash
 usage: newton.py [-h] [--analysis ANALYSIS] [--analysis_opts ANALYSIS_OPTS]